Use the grid list if:

 - Enable the action, if it can be applied to a part of the selected items.
 If the action is triggered, show a message that informs the user about how many items will be affected.
 Provide the choice to apply the action anyway or to cancel the action.

-- Disable the action only, if it can be applied to none of the selected items.
+- Only disable the action if it can be applied to none of the selected items.

-If the items are still available after the action was applied, keep them selected.
+If the action was applied, and if the items are still available, keep them selected.

 To trigger actions that are independent of the selection, show the actions on the toolbar of the grid list.
 Examples of such actions are add, edit (in the sense of changing the whole table to edit mode), sort, filter, and group.